Southern Copper Corporation

 FAQ

-The key risks are: 1) Commodity Price Risk: Earnings are directly tied to volatile copper prices; a 20% price drop could slash profits.
-2) Valuation Risk: The high P/E multiple is vulnerable to compression if growth slows.
-3) Geopolitical Risk: Operations are concentrated in Peru and Mexico, exposing it to regional political and regulatory changes.
-4) Macro Risk: As a beta of 1.166 indicates, it falls sharply in broad market downturns.
-The valuation and commodity price risks are currently the most severe.
+The key risks are: 1) Commodity Price Risk: Earnings are directly tied to volatile copper prices; a downturn would crush margins.
+2) Valuation Risk: The high P/E of 27.7x is vulnerable to compression if growth slows.
+3) Geopolitical & Operational Risk: Operations are concentrated in Peru and Mexico, exposing the company to regional political instability.
+4) Demand Risk: The electrification/AI demand thesis could be delayed or overstated, especially in a recession.
+The recent news on Middle East tensions creating copper demand destruction highlights this external risk.